chrisalexander55/ecmascript-sass-webpack-starter/README.md

 * Site ownership verification
 * Telephone number formating

-### Progressive Web Application (PWA) Support

-Generally, developers are aware of the native JavaScript APIs and polyfills related to PWAs but most are not aware that markup also offers support and must be configured for an implementation.
-The index.html document includes PWA compliant meta and link tags/attributes.

-### Platform Coverage

-Header tags/attributes cover the following platforms:

-* iOS
-* Android/Chrome
-* Windows

 ### Social Media Coverage

 If you need to share content tailored for social media platforms, the popular technically needy ecosystems  include: